 October 2025 saw the release of a Wikipedia type version of Grok (Grokipedia) and stories relating to issues in that text are here.

-The Fact Checking category covers these stories and is a mixture of a Nonsensical AI tag (examples of where Artificial Intelligence makes a mistake) and also Factual Inaccuracy (where rumour meets myth and misinformation).
+The Fact Checking category covers these stories and is a mixture of a Nonsensical AI tag (examples of where Artificial Intelligence makes a mistake or AI slop) and also Factual Inaccuracy (where rumour meets myth and misinformation).